dgimm/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

->> I am also leaning towards vim for its simplicity and versatility.
+>> I am also going to start with vim for its simplicity and versatility and explore other editors such as Atom and PyCharm as I gain more experience.
 Interesting features include the editor being free and open-source, it being relatively friendly to international languages compared to other editors and its configuration is portable.
 Moreover, Some useful keyboard shortcuts include A (append at the end of line) and B (jump backward by words).
 Lastly, there seem to be a million different ways to customize the editor.